waternet/debris_detection/README.md

 Python code for debris detection using logistic regression on pictures

 # What is it?
 This is the first code to try and create a machine learning model (neural network) that is able to recognize floating debris from normal water.
-The current code scores 97% accurate but this of course all depends on the amount of pictures and the quality of the labels which is so far not enough.
+The current code scores 97% accurate but this of course all depends on the amount of pictures and the quality of the labels which is so far not good enough.

 ![Screenshot](https://github.com/waternet/debris_detection/blob/master/screenie.png)